General CBD Questions

 The suggested daily serving size of our CBD oil is 5-50 mg CBD per day depending on your weight, and how CBD affects you individually.

-We recommend starting at 1-3 mg of cannabidiol and increasing that by just a few mg each day until you get the desired results.
+We recommend starting at 1-6 mg of CBD for every 10 pounds of body weight and increasing that by just a few mg each day until you get the desired results.

-If you’re using our 250 mg oil, a 5 mg dose is roughly 40 drops, while our 500 mg oil takes only 20 drops to achieve this dose.
+If you’re using our 250 mg oil, there are a total of 30 drops (servings) with 8 mg dose per drop, while our 500 mg oil has about 16mg per drop with 30 drops per bottle.

 7. What Are the Most Important Factors to Consider When Buying CBD Products?